top of page

 At least once per half-term you should:

-• Identify any missing work and take steps to fill gaps – liaise with a trusted study partner or your teacher.
+• Identify any missing work and take steps to fill gaps – email teacher for power point, liaise with peers to catch up

 Where can this course take me?